 More on ABEOC

 Founded in 2004 by a group of visionary businessmen who believe that Brazil has a natural predisposition towards tourism, ABETA’s main objective is to represent, qualify and promote Ecotourism and Adventure Tourism with enjoyable, healthy, sustainable and safe activities.

-The Promotional Marketing Association is the largest entity in Brazil representing the Live Marketing sector and is the only one that develops in the broad sense both theory and practice for the sector at a nationwide level.
-With its head office in São Paulo, it celebrated its 22 anniversary in 2015 and has roughly 400 associated companies, with representation in various regions (the South, Southeast, Centre-West and North/Northeast).
+AMPRO – the Promotional Marketing Association is the only one that extensively develops the theory and practice of the live marketing industry nationwide.
+With its headquarters in São Paulo, it completed 23 years in 2016 and has about 400 members, with representation in various regions in the country.

 Peruvian non-profit trade-union organization that brings together tour operators with extensive experience in domestic and international markets.
 Handles approximately 70% of organized tourism business in Peru, including domestic and/or foreign professionals and legal entities specialized in inbound and domestic tourism, thereby contributing to its development.

 Aprecesp – the State of São Paulo’s Association of Tourism Cities – is a non-profit private organization established in 1985 with the objective of representing the interests of and working for the touristic development of the state’s seaside and inland cities.Currently, the association congregates 70 member-cities comprising beach resorts, climate health resorts, spa towns and tourist resorts.